Blockchain for supply chains: transparency & traceability

 • Reduced Fraud: Immutable records prevent tampering and counterfeit goods.

-How Blockchain Enhances Transparency
+How Blockchain Boosts Transparency

 Real-Time Tracking